 While the topics are taught using a specific language, the intent of the course is to teach a programming methodology, and not a programming language.
 There is also a laboratory component that involves development and testing of iterative and procedural programs using bounded and unbounded iterations, function composition, random access lists, sequential access lists, dynamically allocated lists, and file access.
 Finally, sincerely putting effort will reward you making you a good problem solver which is very much required in every sphere of life and course.

-The primary goals of the course are to introduce:
+The primary objectives of the course are to introduce:

 Basic representation of data and how to process data using the representation inside a computer.